songster-sa/aws-sw-arch-associate-notes/readme.md

   - EBS - not shared - is file system - is POSIX
   - Instance store - not shared - is file system - is POSIX
   - EFS - is shared - is file system - is POSIX
+- SNS FIFO topic can only have an SQS FIFO queue as a subscriber and not a standard SQS queue.
+- SNS standard topic can only have an SQS standard queue as a subscriber and not a FIFO SQS queue.
+- s3:ListBucket is applied to buckets, so the ARN is in the form "Resource":"arn:aws:s3:::mybucket", without a trailing / s3:GetObject is applied to objects within the bucket, so the ARN is in the form "Resource":"arn:aws:s3:::mybucket/*", with a trailing /* to indicate all objects within the bucket
+- Chef and Puppet - configuration management tools for which OpsWorks provides managed instances